ChengjunCao/Cocktail-DB-General-Assembly/README.md

 * Axios
 * JavaScript (ES6)
 * HTML5
+* Bulma (CSS framework)
 * SCSS
 * GitHub

 ## Cocktail DB API - React project
-This was a pair-coding, hackathon project undertaken with [Aiman Mallah](https://github.com/aimanmallah) at General Assembly.
+This was a pair-coding, hackathon project with [Aiman Mallah](https://github.com/aimanmallah) at General Assembly.

 The brief was to:
 * Consume a publicly available API